maxim-top/im.gitbook/en/quick-start/server-api-quick-start.md

 ### API profile

-MaxIM API service is based on the HTTPS security protocol, which ensures the security of data transfer when invoked.
-At the same time, MaxIM API service provides access control, and it is necessary to obtain the unique`access-token`to operate users, groups and other data under App legally.
+Lanying IM API service is based on the HTTPS security protocol, which ensures the security of data transfer when invoked.
+At the same time, Lanying IM API service provides access control, and it is necessary to obtain the unique`access-token`to operate users, groups and other data under App legally.
 Involved`access-token`shall be kept properly.

-Before calling any MaxIM API, please get parameter first`api_endpoint`、`app_id`、`access-token`.
+Before calling any Lanying IM API, please get parameter first`api_endpoint`、`app_id`、`access-token`.
 Parameter`app_id`，`access-token`will be used in the header of request, and unspecified request Content-Type type is`application/json`。

-a generic example of the request that calls MaxIM API (please replace the variable represented by`{}`with a specified value):
+a generic example of the request that calls Lanying IM API (please replace the variable represented by`{}`with a specified value):

 ```
 curl -X {METHOD} '{api_endpoint}/{URI}' \